amsaren/course_materials/Biocontainers_2021/Tutorials/building_containers_from_def_file.md

 #### 2.3.2 Installing from source code

 Since MACS3 is still under development, we might prefer to install from source code instead to include any changes not yet available in PyPI.
+If we clone the latest version from git, we can update the software simply by re-running the `singularity build` command.

 For this we also need to install git and python3-devel packages.